 The agent is not allowed to discuss plan options that you didn’t previously agree to discuss in the meeting.
 For instance, if you agree to speak about Medicare Advantage plans only, the agent will not try to sell you a vision plan.
 You will need to sign a “scope of appointment” form prior to the meeting that outlines what the agent can speak to you about.

 How can I Prepare for the Meeting?

 First, compile a list of your healthcare costs and needs, like what prescriptions you take and which doctors you like to see.
 Do you need coverage for specific medical conditions such as heart disease or have a family history of stroke or heart attack?
 Write that down.
 Also, think about your monthly budget.
 How much can you afford to spend on premiums?
 How much do your medical bills typically cost?
 Your meeting will run as quickly and smoothly as possible if you go in prepared.

 Everything we do at Medicare Plan Finder is geared toward our mission to serve the underserved.
 We want you to understand your coverage, so we provide you with valuable information on our social media pages and on this website.
 We put our agents through extensive training so they can better serve you.
 We work with a wide variety of Medicare insurance carriers so our agents can give you multiple quotes to choose from.
 We take the guesswork out of finding Medicare coverage so you can receive the best possible care.

 Contact Us Today

 It can be nervewracking to have someone come into your home and talk to you about your healthcare, but it really is the right decision.
-A Medicare insurance agent will take you through the enrollment process step by step and help make sure you have the right plan for you.
+A licensed agent will take you through the enrollment process step by step and help make sure you have the right plan for you.
 Call 833-438-3676 or fill out this form to set up a no-obligation appointment today.